The Future’s Energy

 Housing

-The housing market needs a long-term solution to decarbonise heating.
-The modular nature of the system means that it can provide a solution for smaller properties, communal flats and large housing.
-Biaco’s potential in this market was demonstrated this year when Biaco was one of the winners of best solutions for retrofit housing at Futurebuild 2025.
+The modular nature of the system means it can provide solutions for smaller properties, communal flats and large housing.
+Biaco was one of the winners of best solutions for retrofit housing at Futurebuild 2025.